 FLSA FAQs

 In April 2024, the U.S. Department of Labor (DOL) revised a regulation that increased the salary threshold where employees are eligible to receive overtime.
 This was a major change to employee exemption criteria under the Fair Labor Standards Act (FLSA).
-The salary threshold, which has been in place since 2020, increased from $684 per week (the equivalent of $35,568 annually) to $844 per week (the equivalent of $43,888 annually).
+The salary threshold, increased from $844 per week (the equivalent of $43,888 annually) to $1,128 per week (the equivalent of $58,656 annually).

 The DOL last updated the white collar overtime regulations in September 2019.
 That update, which included setting the standard salary threshold test amount of $684 per week, has been in effect since August 23, 2024.